prishaakapasi/prishaakapasi/README.md

 ## about

 ECE sophomore at Princeton (Neuroscience & Math minors), working across neurotech, robot learning, and applied AI.
 Currently a Product Engineer at Memora, researching at Princeton's HCI and Computational Memory Labs.
-YC Startup School 2026 (selected from 30,000+ applicants).

 <br>